danchoi/soywiki/README.markdown

 ## Getting help

-Typing `,?` will open this webpage in a browser.
+Typing `,?` will open the help webpage in a browser.

 ## Why CamelCase WikiLinks rule